A to Z Symptom: Chest Pain

-- Costochondritis (kos-toe-kon-DRY-tis): This is a painful inflammation of the cartilage that attaches the ribs to the breastbone (sternum).
-It's one of the most common causes of chest pain in kids and teens, affecting girls more often than boys, and usually goes away on its own without treatment.
-Pain medication and applying a warm compress or a heating pad (on low) to the sore area may help ease pain.
+- Costochondritis: This is a painful swelling and irritation of the that attaches the ribs to the breastbone (sternum).
+It's one of the most common causes of chest pain in kids and teens and affects girls slightly more than boys.

-- Tietze disease: This swelling and pain in the joints where the upper ribs attach to the breastbone (sternum) can cause a sharp, stabbing pain in the chest that makes some people think they're having a heart attack.
+- Tietze disease: Swelling and pain in the joints where the upper ribs attach to the breastbone can cause a sharp, stabbing pain in the chest.
+This can make some people think they're having a heart attack.
 But Tietze disease is rarely a serious condition.
 It's sometimes caused by an injury to the chest, repeated coughing, or physical strain from heavy lifting or exercise.
-Treatment usually focuses on reducing pain until the condition clears up on its own.

-Most causes of chest pain in kids and teens are not cause for concern and will clear up with minimal or no treatment.
-But call the doctor if chest pain is accompanied by trouble breathing or rapid breathing, a racing heart, dizziness or fainting, chest pressure, or blue or gray color around the lips.
+Most of the time, chest pain in kids and teens isn’t serious.
+But call the doctor if chest pain happens with trouble breathing or rapid breathing, a fast heartbeat, dizziness or fainting, chest pressure, or a blue or gray color around the lips.